 - A vasodilator ointment can increase blood flow to the finger.

 - Medication can be injected around the affected area to improve blood circulation.

 - Probably, no other treatment will be needed.

 With treatment, symptoms usually resolve in 2 to 24 hours.
-Poison Control will stay in touch with you by phone to be sure that everything returns to normal.
+Poison Control will stay in touch with you to be sure that everything returns to normal.

 Lynn Clark, RN, BSN